Answering your questions about RE:SET

 For people new to action learning, we think the easiest way to think about it is to imagine having a brilliant team of inspiring coaches working with you to help you with the big decisions you need to make.
 Think like that, and you’re in the right ball park.

 Action learning brings people together (in groups called ‘sets’) to reflect on the real life professional challenges and opportunities they face.
 Action learning involves working on real problems, focusing on learning and actually implementing solutions.
-It’s not about giving answers, but about helping people to find them themselves, through careful listening, asking open questions and providing thoughtful feedback.
+It’s not about giving answers or advice, but about helping people to find them themselves, through careful listening, asking open questions and providing thoughtful feedback.
+Your role as a set member is to help your fellow members arrive at solutions and responses that work for them.
+That’s what it has in common with coaching.

-Action learning sets tend to have a maximum of 8 people in them, and meet at regular period as agreed by set members, typically for half a day or a whole day.
+An action learning set is a small peer coaching group, normally made up of 8 people who meet regularly to help each other untangle and solve problems, explore opportunities and identify new possibilities.
 Some sets have a facilitator to support them, while others ‘self-facilitate, meaning that set members take it in turn to facilitate the group’s conversations.

 You talked about ‘facilitating’ conversations and ‘presenting’.
 What do you mean by that?

+Action learning isn’t just about having a good chat with some nice people who ‘get it’.
 Action learning conversations follow a structure and process that aids reflection and decision making, unlocks action and quickly builds bonds of trust between set members.
 Your facilitator helps keep conversations on track and running to time.
-In this programme, you’ll all get the chance to facilitate a conversation, guided and supported by Julia and Steve, who will act as overall facilitators for the set.
+In this programme, you’ll all get the chance to facilitate a conversation, guided and supported by Fiona and Steve, who will act as overall facilitators and guides for the set.

 ‘Presenting’ is what we call it when a set member works on an issue, challenge or opportunity they need help with, by sharing it in a conversation with their fellow set members.
 We use some time at the start of our set meetings to explore who has an issue they might want to ‘present’ on, and decide between us who will present.